WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 ## Important Considerations

 - Once steps 1 - 6 have been completed, **all new Machines onboarded/created to the subscription in scope will be automatically onboarded to Defender for Cloud - Server Plan 2**, as it will apply the Defender for Cloud Server - Plan 2 config defined at the subscription level.
-- It's important to remember that the "secret sauce" here is that the resource level config overrides the Subscription level config.
-Any new machine introduced into the Subscription will not have this configuration defined (Step 1 and Step 2).
+- It's important to remember that the "secret sauce" here is that the **resource level config overrides the Subscription level config**.
+Any new machine introduced into the Subscription will not have this configuration defined (Step 1 and Step 2) and thus will inherit the config defined at the subscription, which is "Defender for Cloud Server - Plan 2" set to  "Enabled"

 ## Prerequisites